tatomyr/purity/README.md

 - Use uncontrolled text inputs and put them wisely, so they won't be re-rendered when the input value has been changed.
   Form elements like checkboxes and selects could be used either in a controlled or uncontrolled way.
-- Wrap every component that you want to be rerendered independently with a tag with a unique id.
+- Wrap every component that you want to be rerendered independently with a tag with a unique `id`.
 - Do not relay on any constants declared in a component's scope inside event handlers.
   Each event handler should be considered completely isolated from the upper scope.
   The reason is that the Virtual DOM doesn't take into account any changes in event handlers.
   Albeit you do may use a data-specific `id` on the tag to change this, it is not recommended due to performance reasons.
   See the [example](https://tatomyr.github.io/purity/playground/#JYWwDg9gTgLgBAb2AO2DANHKBTZATbKAXzgDMoIQ4ByAOloHoUCAPWgKwGdqAoHgYwjJO8BCAgBXZBjgBzbDADKMAIYxsmTguVrsJALxwUaABQIA7hWSyAXHAAMmQVBz8Yd+0QCUfQcPgAgmBgcIYmXqEAfIg8cHB+InAA6gBKAPIAcgDioXLaqurhtJZCsrHxQokAwmkpKQCiVQAqufJKBdhFzq4wfHE4MBJQyFi4BFAABuVxADx4wABuRnj6AEQUEDCrkdNxcDNgOMtrJdbbSVa2cAAkCKmZWUQzDIfYO3t7MwBGEjAwQnBdh8bDZ+AAbYD8ADW+lu4SicC07V0Jnh+miZlOV3u2TgAGo4ABGbxeIhAuDvD57ACSyH4OBAuF6VP2DB+fyElI+MwAFlA4AwuZ9XsdVt1sG5tlVoD07LcanVGk0ni8cELZuz-iNyXEQeDITC4RF0Yj8iizOK3N4ERaZRL3BUXPb8USSWSWeqaXSGUzyc9NZzds95gtKVMyTxxFIYCYgmAfEA) for more context.

-- Root component must have the same id as the HTML element you want to mount the component to.
+- Root component must have the same `id` as the HTML element you want to mount the component to.
   (Depends on the algorithm we're using for mounting.)
 - A **component**'s local state management is considered a secondary feature.
   Therefore it's not a part of the library.
 However, it could possibly be implemented using **rerender** method which is returned from the **init** function (see [example](./src/examples/use-state-example/StatefulCounter.js)).